II: Character Basis and Skills

 Q: Is Phantom Blade good for a Team?

-A: As of the most recent update, it's damage is equal to other classes out now considering it's a pure dps class, It still doesn't have team presence so you don't affect a team all that much, but I think as long and things stay the way they are I think it's presence in team from the damage it's doing now makes it viable to a part of one without any complaints from said team.
+A: As of 0.29e, it's damage is equal to other classes out now considering it's a pure dps class, It has very little team presence versus other classes, but the 90% slow can be viable during a lot of fights, but I think as long and things stay the way they are I think it's presence in a team from the damage it's doing now makes it viable to a part of one without any complaints from said team.

 Q: Are mats wasted on you?